Jumpykaput/GraphicUserInterfaceDev/README.md

 # GraphicUserInterfaceDev
-My Private Repository for my GUI Csu Class
+My Private Repository for my GUI Csu Class.
-Name:Carson Parker
+Name:Carson Parker.
-Class Name and Term:GUI Development, Spring 2025 Languages you want to learn (or learn more about):Id like to learn about Javascript or Css Example of each:
+Class Name and Term:GUI Development, Spring 2025.
+Languages you want to learn (or learn more about):Id like to learn about Javascript or Css.

+Example of each:
 Bold: **Bold**
 Italics: *Italic*